-On November 13, 2015, we entered into an Asset Purchase Agreement, or the Kevelt APA, with AS Kevelt, an Estonian biotech company, or Kevelt, and Pharmsynthez.
-Pursuant to the Kevelt APA, Kevelt and Pharmsynthez, transferred to us certain intellectual property rights with respect to Virexxa, and the worldwide rights to develop, market and license Virexxa for certain uses, except for excluded uses within the Commonwealth of Independent States (CIS) in exchange for, among others, 111.5 million shares of our common stock.
+On November 13, 2015, we entered into the Kevelt APA with Kevelt, and Pharmsynthez.
+Pursuant to the Kevelt APA, Kevelt and Pharmsynthez, transferred to us certain intellectual property rights with respect to Virexxa, and the worldwide rights to develop, market and license Virexxa for certain uses, except for excluded uses within the CIS in exchange for, among others, 3,378,788 shares of our common stock.
 Virexxa is a Phase II oncology drug candidate which is under investigation for the treatment of certain endometrial cancers.
 As part of this total consideration, we also acquired Kevelt's U.S. Orphan Drug designation for the use of Virexxa in the treatment of progesterone receptor negative endometrial cancer in conjunction with progesterone therapy.

-Virexxa is our most advanced candidate with an orphan designation for a subset of endometrial cancers and an Investigational New Drug, or IND, in effect for Phase II clinical trials in the U.S. and certain territories in Eastern Europe.
+Virexxa is our most advanced candidate with an orphan designation for a subset of endometrial cancers and an IND in effect for Phase II clinical trials in the U.S. and certain territories in Eastern Europe.
 While Virexxa (a sodium cridanimod), belongs to a class of low-molecular weight synthetic interferon, or IFN, inducers and is primarily used in a wide range of therapeutic areas such as antiviral, antibacterial, antitumor, and inflammatory indications due to its ability to modify or regulate one or more immune system functions, Virexxa may prove to be therapeutically relevant in hormone-resistant cancers by increasing the levels of progesterone receptor, or PR, expression in tumor tissue of patients who are PR deficient.
 As such, it may restore the sensitivity of non-responsive endometrial cancers to hormonal (e.g., progestin) therapy.
 Accordingly, we are pursuing the use of Virexxa for endometrial cancer.